geudde/attic-chest/pages/13.reference/01.porden/docs.md

 And soon the Castle's rising towers he sees
 O'er the high summits of the waving trees.
 Arriv'd, for entrance long in vain he calls. —
-The surly warder answer'd from the walls :
+The surly warder answer'd from the walls:
 " No second entrance here our laws allow
 " To recreant warriors who forget their vow,
-" And leave their posts unguarded in the night ; —
+" And leave their posts unguarded in the night; —
 " The maids departed with the dawning light."

-He spoke : suspicion fili'd Alonzo's breast, 620
+He spoke: suspicion fili'd Alonzo's breast, 620

-Tho' all unwont to harbour such a guest :
+Tho' all unwont to harbour such a guest:
-His brave companions vanish'd from his sight ;
+His brave companions vanish'd from his sight;
 Himself deluded by the magic knight;